-If there is one road that can show you some of the most diverse mountain landscapes in all of New Mexico, it is the Jemez Mountain Trail.
+Jemez Mountain Trail: Your road to some of the most diverse mountain landscapes in all of New Mexico.

 On one of my recent photography sojourns along the Jemez Mountain Trail, I stopped into the Walatowa Visitors Center on the Jemez Pueblo.
 I overheard a guide at the Visitors Center offering a guest some suggestions for interesting local attractions to visit.
 “I’m from Kansas,” the guest replied, “it’s all interesting to me.”
 Well, I’m not from Kansas but I couldn’t agree more.
 All of the features of the Jemez Mountain Trail interests me too!